 Oahu has three resort neighborhoods – Ko Olina, Turtle Bay and Waikiki – and some of the condos in these neighborhoods – not all – are zoned Resort Hotel, which allows owners to run a short-term vacation rental business, assuming the condo association has not amended their rental rules.

-In the following we will review the only Ko Olina condo that is allows short-term rentals, the only Turtle Bay condo that allows short-term rentals and three – out of the many – condos in Waikiki that allow for short-term vacation rentals.
+In the following we will review the only Ko Olina condo that allows short-term rentals, the only two Turtle Bay condos that allow short-term rentals and three – out of the many – condos in Waikiki that allow for short-term vacation rentals.

 Honolulu is energetic and exciting, but it sometimes leaves you forgetting you’re in Hawaii.
 It’s noisy, cramped, and there’s concrete everywhere you look.
 But if you go west, on the far side of Pearl Harbor, you soon find you can stretch out a little more and truly enjoy ocean and mountain views.
 For many, Ko Olina is the ideal Hawaii: oceanside living, white sand beach, championship golf course mauka (inland) of the condo, and Disney’s Aulani is your neighbor.
 It’s the Hawaii that feels like getting away from it all.